matthewfranglen/feature-to-production-presentation/NOTES.md

 Since we control the creation of it, we can guarantee that it is a Directed Acyclic Graph.
 This means we can operate over it recursively - a Join query does not have to know the type of queries it operates over.

+The final thing to consider is that the requests for data desire different things.
+It would be totally impractical to return all of the data available and have the front end perform aggregations over it.
+So instead the database is used to do this.

+The aggregations that are performed may need to be joined or boosted in different ways.
+It's not appropriate to blindly boost the number of unique authors for example.

+### Estimation

+It's really hard.
+You have to try to:

+ - Split the work into manageable units
+ - Determine the size of each unit
+ - Add it all up
+ - Vastly increase the total
+ - Still be wrong

+Finding an accurate way to estimate implementation of an idea is really hard.
+If you find a solution to this then you can make millions.

 Implementation
 --------------